mndillon/toki-pona-nanpa-linja-n/README.md

 (3.75) / 4   → nesen one melen ono nan
 3 / 4.75     → nesen ono nan one melen
 1,234.567    → newen eke tesenan one lenumen
-0.5          → nenon one len
+0.5          → nenin one len
 1/2          → newen ono ten
-5:38         → tenpo nelen one wepen
+5:38         → tenpo nelen one sepen
 19:46:27     → tenpo newejen one nanun one temen
 ```